Current status

 Are Kaspa smart contracts live?

-Not as a mature Ethereum-style app environment.
+No mature Kaspa-native programmability on mainnet yet.
 The near-term path runs through Toccata, spend rules, asset rules, ZK proof checks, sequencing commitments, and later vProgs.

 Are cross-app actions live?